LAST UPDATED ON March 29, 2023 ‐ 3 Comments

 Kissmetrics

-Helps you analyze the conversion funnel from the time a visitor arrives on your page to the time they convert.
+Kissmetrics helps you analyze the customer journey from the time a visitor arrives on your page to the time they convert.
 Instead of using old school link tracking software to track your link building efforts this tool enables you to identify prospects and nurture leads—a powerful marketing tool in the right hands.

 Pros: